scaleoutsean/nagfire/README.md

 This is a refreshed, Python 3-based version of an old SolidFire plugin for Nagios (written in Python 2).

+There's a lot of room for improvement because SolidFire has made alot of progress since this plugin was written, but I have no plans to make improvements at this time.
+The main purpose of this refresh is to provide a starting point to Nagios users who have NetApp HCI or SolidFire and NetApp partners who serve them.

 ## Instructions

 - Run it with python3: `./checkSolidFire.py (MVIP|MIP) PORT USERNAME PASSWORD (MVIP|NODE)`